 The field of (Euclidean) statistics widely relies on the assumption that the data can be embedded into a vector space.
 The assumption is both crucial to definitions such as the mean value, but also to the analysis of asymptotic behavior of estimators.
 Geometric statistics aims at generalizing the successful tools and results of Euclidean statistics to nonlinear spaces such as manifolds.
 Due to the different structure of nonlinear spaces, it is not always easy to determine unique or canonical generalizations of concepts from Euclidean statistics, and even basic concepts such as mean value and variance have lead to different generalizations.

-One the most common mean values on manifolds is the \emph{Fr\'echet mean} or \emph{Fr\'echet mean set} $M = \arg\min_{y\in \cM}\E[d(X,y)^2]$.
-Results concerning the existence and uniqueness \cite{karcher_riemannian_1977}\cite{kendall_probability_1990} pioneered the field by connecting the effect of curvature to the two properties.
-The Fr\'echet mean is estimated by the estimator $M_n =\arg\min_{y\in \cM}\sum_id(X_i,y)^2$.
-Under certain assumptions, this is a strongly consistent estimator in the sense of both Ziezold (ZC) and Bhattacharya and Patrangenaru (BPC) \cite{ziezold_expected_1977} \cite{bhattacharya_large_2003}.
+One of the most common generalization of the mean to manifolds is the \emph{Fr\'echet mean (set)} $M = \argmin_{y\in \cM}\E[d(X,y)^2]$.
+Results concerning the existence and uniqueness \citet{karcher_riemannian_1977}\citet{kendall_probability_1990} pioneered the field by connecting the effect of curvature to the two properties.
+The Fr\'echet mean is estimated by the estimator $M_n =\argmin_{y\in \cM}\sum_id(X_i,y)^2$.
+Under certain assumptions, this is a strongly consistent estimator in the sense of both Ziezold (ZC) and Bhattacharya and Patrangenaru (BPC) \citet{ziezold_expected_1977} \citet{bhattacharya_large_2003}.
 An estimator $M_n$ of a set $M$ is said to be a strongly consistent estimator in the sense of Ziezold (ZC) if for almost all $\omega$